Follow-up: Quick Sort Implementation and Applications

 };

-Additionally, in the previous article Detailed Explanation of Merge Sort, merge sort was summarized in one sentence: first sort the left half of the array, then sort the right half of the array, and finally merge the two halves.
+Earlier, the article Merge Sort Explained summarized merge sort in one sentence: First, sort the left half of the array, then sort the right half, and finally merge the two halves.

-I also posed a question asking you to summarize quicksort in one sentence.
+I also asked a question: try to summarize quick sort in one sentence.
 Here is my answer:

-Quicksort sorts one element first, and then sorts the remaining elements.
+Quick sort sorts one element first, then sorts the remaining elements.

-The core of quicksort is undoubtedly the partition
+The core of quick sort is the partition

 in nums[lo..hi]